ag-grid/react-data-grid/podcast-player/README.md

 This change doesn't really help me with my development, since it just looks on the page for the existence of some text, but since the text matches my `h1` I have a working test, which I can then use to learn more about the Testing Library.

-## The Testing Library
+## How to use The Testing Library

 The Testing Library is a set of packages to support testing UI components, without requiring a full browser or integrated environment.

 It consists of:

 - a core [DOM Testing Library](https://testing-library.com/docs/dom-testing-library/intro) used for querying and interacting with the DOM.
-- frameworks libraries, which extend the core to handle the nuances of each framework.
+- framework libraries, which extend the core to handle the nuances of each framework.
 - support libraries e.g. `user-event` which makes it easier to simulate user interaction with the DOM.

 I'm using the [React](https://testing-library.com/docs/react-testing-library/intro) library, but [Angular](https://testing-library.com/docs/angular-testing-library/intro) and [Vue](https://testing-library.com/docs/vue-testing-library/intro) are covered amongst others.

 The Testing Library does not contain a test runner, but when `create-react-app` is used, [Jest](https://jestjs.io/) is configured as the default test runner.

-The default test created by `create-react-app`:
+The default test created by `create-react-app` looks as follows:

 ```javascript
 test('renders learn react link', () => {